kcarnold/cs344/content/syllabus/index.md

 ## Policies

+### How will the course be graded?

-**Grading**: The final course grade will be composed of 2 elements:
+The final course grade will be composed of 2 elements:

-- Effort: did you do it, on time?
+- **Effort**: did you do it, on time?
-- Mastery: did you get it?
+- **Mastery**: did you get it?

+### How are Effort grades computed?

-**Effort** points are awarded for satisfactory effort by the due date and are intended to keep you from getting behind in the course.
+Effort points are awarded for satisfactory effort by the due date and are intended to keep you from getting behind in the course.
 The following types of activities count as effort points:

-- **Labs**, **Homework**, and weekly **reflections** will be considered satisfactory if an attempt has been made to answer all questions by the due date.
+- **Labs**, **Homework**, and **Reflections** (see below) will be considered satisfactory if an attempt has been made to answer all questions by the due date.
 Each activity will be allocated 5 effort points.
 On-time submissions receive all 5 points; late turn-ins are penalized by 1 point each business day (i.e., excluding weekends).
 - **Discussion Forums** (see [details](/discussions/)) will be awarded 2 effort points if an original post with intellectual substance is made by the due date.
 Many discussion assignments will also include one or two replies to other students, which will count for 1 effort point each.
 Late posts may receive half credit.
 - All **Quizzes** (both preparation and review) count as 5 effort points.
 The actual score will be used: unlimited attempts will be allowed, so perfect scores are expected.
 Moodle makes it tedious to manage late quizzes, so each quiz will officially close a week late and no late quizzes will be accepted.

+### Can I turn in things late?

-**Late work**: Everyone will receive 5 free effort points, i.e., you get five grace days.
+Everyone will receive 5 free effort points, i.e., you get five grace days.
 Please reserve these for cases of personal hardship.
 Exemptions per assignment will be granted in very limited circumstances.

+When you're turning in something late, you will mention this in the Reflection for the week.

+### What are Mastery grades?

-The *mastery* component of grading (inspired by a system used at [Grinnell College](https://osera.cs.grinnell.edu/csc151/syllabus/)) will be composed of two grades for each unit: an individual grade and a group grade.
-A mastery grade is awarded for a unit when a student provides evidence to demonstrate mastery of one or more of the learning outcomes for that unit.
+The *mastery* component of grading (inspired by a system used at [Grinnell College](https://osera.cs.grinnell.edu/csc151/syllabus/)) will be composed of one or two grades for each unit, corresponding to key assignments in that unit (typically a Homework).
-You present this evidence to the course staff by referring to a specific assignment in your weekly reflection (described later).

-> Alternatively, you may meet with the course staff (during office hours or during a lull in lab time) to earn a mastery grade.
-However, times to do this will be limited, so be prepared to provide written evidence.

 Mastery will be graded on a four-point scale (adapted from the [EMRF rubric](http://miss-serwy.weebly.com/uploads/1/2/1/6/12161802/emrf_rubric_1.pdf) by Stutzman and Race):